 Science Bldg.
 (52), Room E34

-Vice Provost International, Graduate and Extended Education: Brian C. Tietje
+Vice Provost International, Graduate and Extended Education: Brian Tietje

 Marketing Director, International, Graduate and Extended Education: Elaine Sullivan

-Information on programs and current courses are listed on our website at extended.calpoly.edu where online registration is available.
+Information on programs and current courses is listed on our website at extended.calpoly.edu where online registration is available.
 An Extended Education catalog of course offerings is mailed periodically to community members.

-These programs are offered on a self-support basis in cooperation with colleges on campus.
+These programs are offered on a self-support, special session basis in cooperation with colleges on campus.